How to reset Ethernet network adapter on Windows 11

-Windows 11 fix Ethernet problems
+Windows 11 reset Ethernet adapter

-This guide will teach you how to reset the network adapters when a wired connection isn’t working on Windows 11.
+In this guide, I’ll teach you how to reset the network adapters when a wired connection isn’t working on Windows 11.

-Fix Ethernet adapter problems on Windows 11
+Reset Ethernet network adapter on Windows 11

 1. Open Settings on Windows 11.